BranniganLab/nougat/README.md

 ```

 ### Github Dependencies:
 This script utilizes Dr Jerome Henin's **vecexpr** package to drastically improve the efficiency of binning and allow for the measurement of multiple membrane quantities across a trajectory.
 It also makes use of his **qwrap** protocol to speed up initial setup.
-We have provided pre-packaged versions of these utilities, but recommend that you pay the author a visit.
+Please visit the repos below and follow the installation instructions.
 ```
 github.com/jhenin/qwrap
 github.com/jhenin/vecexpr